 6.3.2 Software update from a TFTP server

 This option lets you update the device software image from a TFTP server.
-This option is not recommended if you transmit data over untrusted networks.

 The prerequisite is that the access role administrator is assigned to the user account you use to perform the actions on the device.